cloudmesh/cloudmesh-vpn/README.md

 Open any terminal (git bash, cmd, powershell) as administrator.

-Python 3.12 is recommended, which can be
-[downloaded from the Python website.](https://www.python.org/downloads/) Your Python version can be checked with the command `python -V`.
+[Download Python from the Python website.](https://www.python.org/downloads/) Your Python version can be checked with the command `python -V`.
 Try doing the following.

 ```bash